 |10.
 Harvest regularly before the flowers develop.
 Pinch off the flower heads to encourage more leaf growth.

 Peppermint’s origins are a mystery but it has been around a long time.
 Dried leaves found in the pyramids in Egypt date back to around 1000 BC.

 • helpful for muscle spasm

-(Drink fresh infusion of 2 teaspoons fresh leaves or 1 teaspoon dried in one cup boiling water.
-Drink up to 5 cups a day for one week only).
+Drink a fresh infusion of 2 teaspoons fresh leaves or 1 teaspoon dried in one cup boiling water.
+Drink up to five cups a day for one week only.